galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 >
 {: .agenda}

-Before diving in the tutorial, we need to open RStudio within Galaxy.
+Before diving into the tutorial, we need to open RStudio within Galaxy.
 If you do not know how or never interacted with RStudio, please follow the [dedicated tutorial]({{ site.baseurl }}{% link topics/galaxy-ui/tutorials/rstudio/tutorial.md %}).

 > ### {% icon hands_on %} Hands-on: Open RStudio in Galaxy
 >